NBISweden/workshop-reproducible-research/docs/tutorial_intro.md

     later version.

 !!! tip
     If you want to revisit the material from an older instance of this course, you can do that using `git checkout tags/<tag-name>`, e.g. `git checkout tags/course_1905`.
 To list all available tags, use `git tag`.
+Run this command after you have `cd` into `reproducible_research_course` as described above.
+If you do that, you probably also want to view the same older version of this website.
+Locate the version box in the bottom right corner of the browser and select the corresponding version.

 ## For Windows users